Pioneer FDC Servicer, dealer, and Exhibitor

 Hammelman’s Earliest Known Mailing

 This postal card Card was mailed by Henry to William Siebold on September 28, 1904.
 It preceeds all known Hammelman covers and cards by seven years.
 Henry was still living in Buffalo and William had been in Washington for about one year.
-It is probably addressed to Siebold’s landlady.
+Miss Staderman was a Buffalo resident who apparently Hammelman and Siebold knew well.
+Why her name is on the card is not known.
 I am not aware of what what may have been written on the reverse side of the card.

 The card was produced during the private mailing card period of 1898 – 1901.
 Congress had passed an act on May 19, 1898 allowing private printing companies to produce post cards.
 Such cards cost the same amount of money to mail as government produced cards.
 The words “Private Mailing Card” distinguished these cards from government cards.
 The phase “postal Card – Carte Postale” indicated that the card was allowed to enter the international mail system.